-Red Ronnet is part of Ser Jaime Lannister's army assembled in King's Landing to end the siege of Riverrun.
+Red Ronnet, the Knight of Griffin's Roost, is part of Ser Jaime Lannister's army assembled in King's Landing to resolve the siege of Riverrun.
 At Harrenhal, Jaime punches Ronnet with his golden hand for speaking of Brienne without due respect.
-Jaime sends Ronnet to deliver Wylis Manderly to Maidenpool so that he does not have to look at him anymore.
+Jaime sends Ronnet to deliver Ser Wylis Manderly to Maidenpool so that he does not have to look at him anymore.

 A Dance with Dragons

 Despite rumors that he drank himself to death in Essos, Jon Connington is revealed to be alive, having gone into hiding under the alias "Griff" with the help of Varys.
 He has raised Aegon Targaryen, the son of his friend Prince Rhaegar Targaryen, with the hope of one day placing him on the Iron Throne.
 Jon and his companions are attacked by stone men in Chroyane while traveling via barge down the River Rhoyne.
 Jon contracts greyscale during the ambush while saving Tyrion Lannister.

 After the landing of the Golden Company at Cape Wrath, Jon leads the Golden Company to Griffin's Roost in the night.
 The taking of Griffin's Roost only takes a few minutes and Jon declares himself to again be the Lord of Griffin's Roost.
 Although Red Ronnet is away serving under Jaime in the riverlands, Ronnet's bastard son Ronald Storm and his siblings Raymund and Alynne Connington are kept as prisoners at Griffin's Roost.